d0n/pwclip/docs/README.rst

 pwclip is a password management tool.
 It's main target is having fast and comfortable access to passwords by storing them for a variable time in the systems clipboard (copy/paste buffer).
-It uses either GnuPG2 or OpenSSL (converted to GPGSM) keys as cryptographic operations.
-It also works with yubikey's challenge-response to generate uniq HMAC-SHA1 hashes stored to the clipboard as well.
+It uses either GnuPG2 or OpenSSL (converted to GPGSM) keys for cryptographic operations.
+It also works with yubikey's challenge-response to generate uniq HMAC-SHA1 hashes as well.

 The main feature is the pwcli/pwclip mode which provides easy access to the ~/.passcrypt file.
 That file is used by default as password storage.
 The